marcsze/SchlossLabPresentations/2018_03_15/conference_summary.md

 The final talks before lunch were short talks and I really like having them because it gives people a chance to see more junior level researchers present their work.
 I was excited by the title of the first talk, "Genetic Determinants of Gut Microbiome Composition on a Western Diet" but it was in mice not humans.
 The other short talk went human heavy but not microbiota heavy by investigating TMAO in periodontal disease.
 Most of the differences between cases and controls were small so it is hard to know for sure whether this will hold up to be biologically meaningful with more research.

 Curtis Huttenhower's group put on a brief workshop on their biobakery toolset.
 In my opinon they had an impossible task with 100 people attending and ~33% of them not knowing or ever worked with the command line.
-They did the best they could but it did not stop some people complaining that the workshop was too advanced
+They did the best they could but it did not stop some people complaining that the workshop was too advanced.
 <div class="center">

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">As usual, these workshops are too much geared towards people who already know this stuff, not for folks who want to learn it. <br>Frustrating.<a href="https://twitter.com/hashtag/KSgut?src=hash&amp;ref_src=twsrc%5Etfw">#KSgut</a><a href="https://twitter.com/hashtag/KSmicrobiome?src=hash&amp;ref_src=twsrc%5Etfw">#KSmicrobiome</a></p>&mdash; Elisabeth Bik (@MicrobiomDigest) <a href="https://twitter.com/MicrobiomDigest/status/970788776892022784?ref_src=twsrc%5Etfw">March 5, 2018</a></blockquote><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+	<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">As usual, these workshops are too much geared towards people who already know this stuff, not for folks who want to learn it. <br>Frustrating.<a href="https://twitter.com/hashtag/KSgut?src=hash&amp;ref_src=twsrc%5Etfw">#KSgut</a><a href="https://twitter.com/hashtag/KSmicrobiome?src=hash&amp;ref_src=twsrc%5Etfw">#KSmicrobiome</a></p>&mdash; Elisabeth Bik (@MicrobiomDigest) <a href="https://twitter.com/MicrobiomDigest/status/970788776892022784?ref_src=twsrc%5Etfw">March 5, 2018</a></blockquote>
+	<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 </div>